emren/food_delivery_app/README.md

     native applications.
 Flutter may not beat native for developing applications at this point but the results show good potential for the future although further studies needs to be done in these areas to conclude safer answers.

+Dart vs Native:
+As a former Java developer I find the syntax of Dart and Java very similar.
+But Dart is a more modern language and is less verbose than Java.
+Hotreload is a time saver when compared to compiling.

+Design:
+As a freelancer I am used to work with designers and reveive xd files to implement it pixel by pixel.
+In this project I was provided none so I tried to make the design as minimalistic as I can and focused more on clean code.
+The App has a splashscreen and then lands to the main page where a bottomnavigationbar gives the user to choose different food categories as well as favorite and basket screen access.
+Category screens list food cards with pictures and with minimal detail.
+On users press to the cards a detail screen will open with a transition animation where the user can add the food to his basket or add it to his favorites list.
+The way to add to the favorites list to press the sign star at the top right of the detail screen.
+Basketscreen has clear basket option and shows the total basket value.
+Favoritesscreen as well has clear favorites option.

 Project Structure: